 The Back And Spine

 Osteoporosis is a chronic metabolic bone disease that has no symptoms until a bone is broken.
-By the year 2020, more than 61 million women and men over 50 will be affected by osteoporosis in the United States.
-1 in 3 women over the age of 50 years, and 1 in 5 men will have fractures related to osteoporosis in their lifetime.
+In 2020, more than 61 million women and men over 50 were affected by osteoporosis in the United States.
+1 in 3 women over the age of 50 years, and 1 in 5 men had fractures related to osteoporosis in their lifetime.
 Some studies claim that the rate for women is closer to 1 in 2!

 Fractures among the elderly can be significant and result in chronic back pain, hip disability and death.

 Spine fractures caused by osteoporosis are known as vertebral compression fractures.
 They can result in back pain that makes it difficult to stand, walk or lift objects.

 Broken hips have a 15-20% risk factor for mortality in the first year.

 Between 20-50% of patients who have had a hip fracture will require nursing home care.

 - Malformed or curved spine (Kyphosis)